nginxinc/ansible-role-nginx/SUPPORT.md

 ## Contributing

-Please see the [contributing guide](https://github.com/nginxinc/ansible-role-nginx/blob/main/CONTRIBUTING.md) for guidelines on how to best contribute to this project.
+Please see the [contributing guide](/CONTRIBUTING.md) for guidelines on how to best contribute to this project.

+## Community Support

+This project does **not** offer commercial support.
+Community support is offered on a best effort basis through either GitHub issues/PRs/discussions or via any of our active communities.